Table of Contents

 Hey [name]!

 Thank you for the compliment.
-We take great pride in offering solid products and exemplary customer service, but it’s only through customer feedback that we know for sure we’re doing things right.
+We take great pride in offering solid products and exemplary customer service, but it’s only through customer feedback that we know we’re doing things right.

-We’ll be sure to pass on your positive feedback so we can keep making things better for all our customers, and if there’s ever anything you need, don’t hesitate to reach out.
+We’ll pass on your positive feedback to the team.
+If there’s ever anything you need, don’t hesitate to reach out.

 Sincerely,